-Object of division and explanation
+18A Object of division and explanation

-- 18A.(1) The object of this division is to establish a community conference process for a child who admits committing an offence to a police officer or after a finding of guilt for an offence is made against the child before a court. - (2) The process allows the child, a victim of the offence and the community to consider or deal with the offence in a way benefiting all concerned.
+(1) The object of this division is to establish a community conference process for a child who admits committing an offence to a police officer or after a finding of guilt for an offence is made against the child before a court.

+(2) The process allows the child, a victim of the offence and the community to consider or deal with the offence in a way benefiting all concerned.

-- (3) The process involves the following steps- - (a) a police officer or court refers the offence to a community conference; - (b) a community conference convenor convenes a conference between the child and other concerned persons (see section 18D22); - (c) at the conference the offence is discussed and an agreement made on what must be done because of the offence. - (4) The benefits intended are- - (a) the child may benefit by- - (i) meeting any victim and taking responsibility for the results of the offence in an appropriate way; and - (ii) having the opportunity to make restitution and pay compensation for the offence; and - (iii) taking responsibility for the way in which the conference deals with the offence; and - (iv) having less involvement with the courts' criminal justice system; and - (b) the victim may benefit by the opportunity- - (i) to meet and understand the child and understand why the offence was committed; and - (ii) to express the victim's concerns; and - (iii) to have questions answered; and - (iv) to influence the way in which the conference deals with the offence; and - (v) to encourage the child's sense of responsibility; and - (c) the community may benefit by- - (i) fewer offences being committed because of effective early intervention by the community; and
+(3) The process involves the following steps-

+- (a) a police officer or court refers the offence to a community conference; - (b) a community conference convenor convenes a conference between the child and other concerned persons (see section 18D21); - (c) at the conference the offence is discussed and an agreement made on what must be done because of the offence.

+(4) The benefits intended are-

+- (a) the child may benefit by- - (i) meeting any victim and taking responsibility for the results of the offence in an appropriate way; and - (ii) having the opportunity to make restitution and pay compensation for the offence; and - (iii) taking responsibility for the way in which the conference deals with the offence; and - (iv) having less involvement with the courts' criminal justice system; and - (b) the victim may benefit by the opportunity-

-22 Section 18D (Who may participate in a community conference)
+21 Section 18D (Who may participate in a community conference)

+- (i) to meet and understand the child and understand why the offence was committed; and - (ii) to express the victim's concerns; and - (iii) to have questions answered; and - (iv) to influence the way in which the conference deals with the offence; and - (v) to encourage the child's sense of responsibility; and - (c) the community may benefit by- - (i) fewer offences being committed because of effective early intervention by the community; and - (ii) less public cost from unnecessary involvement of the courts' criminal justice system; and - (iii) increasing resolution of disputes within the community without government intervention or legal proceedings.

-- (ii) less public cost from unnecessary involvement of the courts' criminal justice system; and - (iii) increasing resolution of disputes within the community without government intervention or legal proceedings. - (5) In deciding whether it is appropriate to refer an offence to a community conference, a police officer or court must have regard to- - (a) the offence's nature; and - (b) the harm suffered by anyone because of the offence; and - (c) whether the interests of the community and the child would be served by having the offence considered or dealt with in an informal way. - (6) This subdivision provides for community conferences generally. - (7) Subdivision 223 has provisions for a community conference when an offence is referred by a police officer before the start of a proceeding for the offence. - (8) Part 5, division 1A24 has provisions for a community conference when an offence is referred by a court after a finding of guilt is made against a child for the offence.
+(5) In deciding whether it is appropriate to refer an offence to a community conference, a police officer or court must have regard to-

+- (a) the offence's nature; and - (b) the harm suffered by anyone because of the offence; and - (c) whether the interests of the community and the child would be served by having the offence considered or dealt with in an informal way.
-Approval of community conference convenor

-- 18B.(1) The chief executive may approve a person as a community conference convenor (a "convenor"). - (2) Before approving a person as a convenor, the chief executive must be satisfied the person has appropriate experience or training to be a convenor. - (3) The convenor of a particular community conference must be- - (a) a person approved as a community conference convenor by the chief executive; and
+(6) This subdivision provides for community conferences generally.

+(7) Subdivision 2^{22} has provisions for a community conference when an offence is referred by a police officer before the start of a proceeding for the offence.

+(8) Part 5, division $1A^{23}$ has provisions for a community conference when an offence is referred by a court after a finding of guilt is made against a child for the offence.

-23 Part 1C, division 2, subdivision 2 (Reference by police officer before a proceeding starts)
+22 Part 1C, division 2, subdivision 2 (Reference by police officer before a proceeding starts)

-Part 5 (Sentencing), division 1A (Court referred community conferences before sentencing)
+23 Part 5 (Sentencing), division 1A (Court referred community conferences before sentencing)